-Why becoming a data provider for EUCAIM
+Why becoming a data holder for EUCAIM

-Types of data providers invited to participate
+Types of data holder invited to participate.

-EUCAIM welcomes different types of data providers, including:
+EUCAIM welcomes different types of data holder, including:

 - Repositories with data storage and processing capabilities.
 These repositories will be federated, and data processing will be performed in a distributed way, respecting the access conditions of each repository and also supporting federated learning. - Repositories with data storage but no processing capabilities.
-Data storage will be federated and intensive data processing on anonymised data will be performed in the Central Hub or external computational infrastructures or through third party agreements and temporary data transfer. - Repositories without data storage nor processing capabilities.
+Data storage will be federated and intensive data processing on anonymised data will be performed in the Central Hub or external computational infrastructures or through third party agreements and temporary data transfer. - 3.
+Repositories without data storage nor processing capabilities.
 This is the case of imaging repositories created in the framework of a research project that is terminated or near termination.
-In order to make their data collections sustainable, they will upload anonymised data in the Central Storage. - 4.
-Clinical data providers that are willing to set up a federated node that will connect to the federation.
-In case that they can offer data processing capabilities, data processing may either be performed in a distributed way, supporting federated learning, or on anonymised data in the Central Hub or external computational infrastructures or through third party agreements and temporary data transfer. - 5.
-Clinical data providers that are not willing or do not have resources to set up a federated node and will upload anonymised data in the Central Storage.
+In order to make their data collections sustainable, they will upload anonymised data in the Central Storage.

-- 6. Research infrastructures (RIs) providing distributed federated services that link data providers (holders-controllers) with existing anonymised and minimally annotated research data, which could be linked to the EUCAIM infrastructure in a federated mode.
+- 4. Clinical data holders that are willing to set up a federated node that will connect to the federation.
+Data processing will be performed in a distributed way, supporting federated learning. - 5.
+Clinical data holder that are not willing or do not have resources to set up a federated node and will upload anonymised data in the Central Storage. - 6.
+Research infrastructures (RIs) providing distributed federated services that link data holder (holders-controllers) with existing anonymised and minimally annotated research data, which could be linked to the EUCAIM infrastructure in a federated mode.
 RIs should expose or register their catalogues and interact with EUCAIM regarding data access requests.
 Ideally, RIs should also support data discovery through federated query and distributed processing, if possible. - 7.
 Data altruism organisations and patient associations that will either connect to the federation or upload anonymised data in the Central Storage.

-Data providers shall ensure appropriate conditions of ethical and regulatory compliance required by the European Union law, and by national laws where applicable (see subsection Data holder requirements).
+Data holder shall ensure appropriate conditions of ethical and regulatory compliance required by the European Union law, and by national laws where applicable (see subsection Data holder requirements).

 Finally, computing processing infrastructures will also be part of the EUCAIM research infrastructure.
-As they are not data providers, they are not identified in the previous list.
+As they are not data holder, they are not identified in the previous list.
 In any case, computing infrastructures should provide means to temporarily store and process data from the EUCAIM federation.